 the Interconnected Party (where relevant) complying with its obligations under the relevant GTA, Allocation Agreement or OBA;

-whether the ICA incorporates an OBA;
+the method for allocating Gas quantities injected into or taken from the Transmission System;

-whether nominations (to be notified in accordance with section 4) are required for any interconnection, pursuant to an OBA or otherwise; and
+whether nominations (to be notified in accordance with section 4) are required for any Receipt Point, Delivery Point and Bi-directional Point (either pursuant to an OBA or otherwise); and

-grounds for terminating the ICA (either in its entirety or in respect of any specific interconnection) and requiring the Interconnected Party to disconnect from the Transmission System.
+grounds for terminating the ICA (either in its entirety or in respect of a specific Receipt Point, Delivery Point and Bi-directional Point) and the consequences of termination (including requiring the Interconnected Party to disconnect from the Transmission System).

-An ICA may reference certain terms of this Code and if it does the ICA will:
+An ICA may reference sections of terms of this Code and if so the ICA will:

-survive expiry or termination of this Code and continue in full force and effect for the term specified in it (subject to any early termination provisions); and
+survive expiry or termination of this Code and continue in full force and effect for the term specified in the ICA (subject to any early termination provisions); and

-the relevant terms of the previous code will likewise continue in full force and effect for the term of the ICA unless First Gas and the Interconnected Party agree to amend them.
+the relevant terms of this Code will continue in full force and effect for the term of the ICA unless First Gas and the Interconnected Party agree to amend them.

-ICAs are not Confidential Information and First Gas will publish each in full [on OATIS].
+ICAs are not Confidential Information and First Gas will publish each in full on OATIS.

 balancing